-We've tested 8 monitors that are available in these sizes, and below you'll find our picks for the best 28-32 inch monitors that are available for purchase in 2019.
+We've tested 13 monitors that are available in these sizes, and below you'll find our picks for the best 28-32 inch monitors that are available for purchase in 2019.
+See also our recommendations for the best 4k monitors.

 If you want the best 32 inch monitor for gaming, check out the LG 32GK850G.
 It is a decent 1440p monitor that truly shines when used for gaming.
-Unfortunately, it delivers only mediocre picture quality, mainly since the VA panel has limited viewing angles, so the image degrades when viewed at an angle.
-On the other hand, the VA panel delivers a good native contrast ratio, and it has good dark room performance.
+Unfortunately, it delivers only mediocre picture quality, mainly since the VA panel has limited viewing angles, so the image degrades when viewed from the side.
+On the other hand, the VA panel delivers a good native contrast ratio, so the monitor has good dark room performance.

-The 32GK850G is a great gaming monitor.
+It is a great gaming monitor.
 It has an impressive 144 Hz refresh rate, and it supports NVIDIA G-SYNC, ensuring a consistently tear-free gaming experience.
-It also has outstanding low input lag, and an impressively fast response time, ensuring every frame is crisp with almost no noticeable blur.
+It also has outstanding low input lag and an impressively fast response time, ensuring every frame is crisp with almost no noticeable blur.

 The monitor is also available in a FreeSync variant: the 32GK850F.
 Unfortunately, we haven't reviewed it, so we don't know how well it compares to the G-SYNC model.
 Overall, the 32GK850G is a decent monitor that should please most people, especially if you want a great gaming experience.